ssc-spc-ccoe-cei/gcp-tools/pipeline-samples/version-tagging/README.md

 # Version Tagging
-A sample for a custom (basic) way to manage git tags and a changelog.
+A sample for a custom (basic) way to manage git tags and a change log.

 It follows [semantic versioning](https://semver.org/) (MAJOR.MINOR.PATCH).